Ruggles Cottage, Dunira Estate

 About Ruggles Cottage

-There is no need to travel far from Ruggles Cottage however for activities and entertainment.
+There is no need to travel far from Ruggles Cottage for activities and entertainment.
 There are fine 9-Hole Golf Courses at St. Fillans and Comrie, with 18-Hole courses at Crieff and Gleneagles.
 Comrie Croft caters for mountain bikers and outdoor pursuits and there’s a wildlife park at Auchingarrich.
-Sail and waterski on Loch Earn, take a short stroll from the house, walk in Glen Artney or Glen Lednock or scale one of the nearby Munroe’s such as Ben More or Ben Vorlich.
-Eating out in Comrie offers excellent alternatives for day and evening and there’s a choice in St. Fillans too.
+Sail or fish on Loch Earn, take a short stroll from the house, walk in Glen Artney or Glen Lednock or scale one of the local munros such as Ben More or Ben Vorlich.
+There are great restaurants nearby in Comrie and St. Fillans.

 Ruggles Cottage is a four-bedroom conversion of the staff hall on the historic Dunira Estate.
 Part of a quadrangle of buildings that once housed the stables, garages and workers accommodation for the Dunira Estate, now in private ownership.
 There are dedicated parking spaces for three cars: one only in the square at the back of the house and one only immediately at the front of the house.
 The third space is in front of the Ruggles shed about 50m down the drive and to the right.
 Across the lane Ruggles has its own small sunny garden.
 Visitors are free to use the summer house and barbeque and enjoy the babble of the Boltachan Burn alongside.

 Created out of the estate meeting hall, visitors enter the large sitting/dining room.
 There is a dining table and chairs to one side, and plenty of comfortable seating around the wood burning stove to the other side.
 There is a large screen television in the sitting room.
 A Blu-ray player, WiFi broadband access and a wireless speaker system complete the entertainment package.